JamesB0T/Windsensor_WiFi_1000/README.md

 ![Connectivity](Pictures/Windsensor_Raspi_Handy_Laptop.png)

-Every network device can connect to OpenPlotter.
-A simple browser displays all data from the windsensor.
-I use a small 7" Android tablet as display for my windsensor.
+Network devices can be connected to OpenPlotter.
+A simple browser displays all data from the wind transducer.
+I use a 7" Android tablet as display for my windsensor.

 ![Instrument panel](Pictures/OpenPlotter_InstrumetPanel.png)

 (2018-11-02) Now also available as Android App.
-It is is a WebApp and connects directly to the windsensor to display all data.
+It is is a WebApp connecting directly to the windsensor to display all data.

 ![Android App](Android-App/Screenshot_Windsensor_App2.png)

 ## What is the current status?

-So far I have completed many points still not all is perfect or finished.
+I have completed many tasks but still not everything is perfect or finished so far.

 - [x] Technical recherche
 - [x] Evaluation of function